Our WinePress Restaurant is now closed, we will update you as soon as it is once more safe to reopen

 Our 2 AA Rosettes WinePress Restaurant offers a fine dining experience in the heart of Norwich.
-Head Chef, Magic, semi finalist in the Craft Guild of Chef’s, National Chef of the Year 2019 competition, and his Brigade, prepare seasonal menus bursting with produce from local suppliers.
+Head Chef, Magic, finalist in the Craft Guild of Chef’s, National Chef of the Year 2020 competition, and his Brigade, prepare seasonal a la carte menus bursting with produce from local suppliers.
 There is also the option to choose a lighter bite from the Casual Dining Menu which can be enjoyed in the relaxation of one of our lounges or perhaps in the Jacobean Maids Head Bar.

 Our Winepress Restaurant has recently been completely refurbished and guests have the option of choosing from our a la carte menu or tasting menu where the dishes have been expertly paired with complementary wines.
 Or choose our highly popular Traditional Sunday Lunch which can be enjoyed with family and friends.

 For a little indulgence, try our award winning Afternoon Tea which can be enjoyed either in the comfort of one of our lounges or in the WinePress Restaurant.

 Enquire about our versatile Private Dining rooms where anything from a canapés reception to a formal black tie dinner can be served.